FrederikTobner/JANUS/book/src/chapter-01-getting-started/README.md

-# Part I: Getting Started
+# Chapter 1: Getting Started

 > *"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."*
 > — Abraham Lincoln